mkrause/lifecycle-loader/README.md

 ![TypeScript](https://img.shields.io/badge/-TypeScript-blue.svg?style=flat-square)

 Utilities for working with asynchronously loaded state.
+This library is intended to be used as a primitive within a higher-level API library, see for example: [lifecycle-rest](https://github.com/mkrause/lifecycle-rest).

 ## Motivation